yamenetoo/ABC-machine-learning/README.md

 This folder contains several Datasets that we use throughout the course
 # Python code
 * Pandas: introduction to Pandas package
+* classification problems 1:
+  -  In this section, we provide a practical application for several classification models for different types of data.

+  -  The goal is to familiarize ourselves with various machine learning models available in the scikit-learn library and understand how to invoke and configure these models.

+  -  Additionally, we aim to explore new types of data, specifically images, and how to handle them using these models.

 # Support